Christinaliang/cancer-cell-semantic-segmentation/README.md

 | deconv1-1 | ![](https://latex.codecogs.com/gif.latex?64%5Ctimes%20320%5Ctimes%20320) | 6,553,600 | 36,864 |
 | deconv1-2 | ![](https://latex.codecogs.com/gif.latex?64%5Ctimes%20320%5Ctimes%20320) | 6,553,600 | 36,864 |
 | output | ![](https://latex.codecogs.com/gif.latex?2%5Ctimes%20320%5Ctimes%20320) | 204,800 | 128 |

+U-Net from [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597/) was also implemented in the models.
+Here the paddings of 3 by 3 convolutional layers were set as 1 to preserve the spatial size.